 Cat hearing - In one study, 45 percent of the respondents said that their pet listens to them best, as opposed to 30 percent who chose a spouse or significant other.

 Finicky Feline? - Morris the Cat of Nine Lives cat food fame would have us believe that all cats are finicky about what they eat.
 In the United States, however, it's estimated that cat owners spend about two billion dollars on cat food every year.
-Cats can't be that finicky if they're eating that much, especially some of the junk that's on the shelves!

-Noseleather Identification - Cat Nose prints are unique, just like human fingerprints.
+Nose Leather Identification - Cat nose prints are unique, just like human fingerprints.

 The Cat Walk - There are only 3 animals that walk by stepping with both legs of the same side at the same time (both right legs step, then both left legs step)... the camel, the giraffe, and the cat.

 Speedy Kitty - A cat can reach speeds of up to 31 miles per hour in a sprint.
+Are some cat breeds faster than others?
+Apparently so.
+The Egyptian Mau is generally considered to be the fastest breed.

 Back Up - When cats get fixated on something they want, they are very determined animals.
-If you want your cat to back away from a spot, put your hand in front of her face to block her vision and gently nudge her backwards as you repeat "back... back..."
+If you want your cat to back away from a spot, however, put your hand in front of her face to block her vision and gently nudge her backwards as you repeat "back... back..."
 After a few times of this, she'll get the idea and you can keep her away from things that she shouldn't get into using this technique (like that piece of chicken you just dropped on the floor).